Would you like to receive training in ministry in a church context?

-Whatever your particular interests within Christian leadership, we would love you to talk to us about whether you could grow in those things alongside us.
+Whatever your particular interests within Christian leadership and ministry, we would love you to talk to us about whether you could grow in those things with us.

 The intern year runs from the start of September until the end of June, with the optional addition of a funded mission trip or summer placement in a church abroad.